 As a Product Manager the first thing you should do every morning is look at yesterday’s data.
 Most of the times there won’t be any dramatic change in your metrics.
 But if you wake up one fine morning to find a 20% drop in any of your KPIs, you should know why.
-You won’t appreciate your CEO sending you a Stinker mail cc’ing half of the company, do you?
+You won’t appreciate your CEO sending you a mail asking the same while cc’ing half of the company, do you?

-In this post I will teach you how to do a RCA (Root cause analysis).
+In this post I will teach you how to do an RCA (Root cause analysis).
 We used to track a lot of KPIs at Craftsvilla, but our north start metric was Conversion (Transactions/DAU).

 Say conversation hovered around X and due to some reason it dropped by 20% the day before.
 I would notice the drop in my daily morning metrics email and use the following process to figure out what went wrong: